- Corporate Data

 *1 The actual code consists of 11 digits.

-*2 Because the 12.5 million records are based on business locations rather than companies, separate codes are assigned to different sites of the same company, such as a headquarters and a factory (the LBC Corporate Information Database contains data consolidated at the location, company, and corporate group levels).
+*2 Because the 12.5 million records are based on business locations rather than companies, separate codes are assigned to different sites of the same company, such as a headquarters and a factory (the LBC Corporate Information Database contains data consolidated at the site, company, and corporate group levels).

-For example, regarding the LS Oil Matsuyama Branch (0012), the Headquarters LBC column shows 0007, indicating that it is a business location of LS Oil (0007).
+For example, regarding the LS Oil Matsuyama Branch (0012), the Headquarters LBC field shows 0007, indicating that it is a business location of LS Oil (0007).
 Similarly, for LS Oil (0007), the Headquarters LBC is its own code (0007), which indicates that LS Oil (0007) is the headquarters.

-For LS Oil (0007), the Parent Company LBC column shows 0002, indicating that it is a subsidiary of LS Bank (0002).
-Likewise, the Parent Company LBC column for LS Bank (0002) is 0001, indicating that it is a subsidiary of LS Trading (0001).
+For LS Oil (0007), the Parent Company LBC field shows 0002, indicating that it is a subsidiary of LS Bank (0002).
+Likewise, the Parent Company LBC field for LS Bank (0002) is 0001, indicating that it is a subsidiary of LS Trading (0001).

-We maintain the LBC Corporate Information Database using a variety of methods.
+We maintain the Corporate Information Database LBC using a variety of methods.
 Please contact us for further details.

 Author